 I recently wrote a story about how my mom and dad met and fell in love inside the last of Wichita’s original movie palaces.
 You can check it out, there are a number of original pictures from the early days.
 And how a little Cherry Mash became “their treat”.
 Shortly after the story, we were invited to the theater for a private tour.
 Dad and I were greeted at the front door by Rachel and Mallory.

 The refinished lobby is gorgeous.
 Dad talked about the early 60’s when most of the beautiful artwork was covered by a false ceiling.
 “When I started here in 59, the retrofit was done, and it was ugly.”
 All these beautiful details were covered with a cheap looking drop ceiling.
-We speculated on who the female figure is in the ceiling.
+We speculated on who the male figure is in the ceiling.
 Our best guess is Orpheus.
 Orpheus is a musician, poet, and prophet in ancient Greek religion, and the namesake of the theater.

 The box office has been rebuilt, but stands in the spot where the original was located.